Abu Musab al-Zarqawi: Pre-U.S. invasion of Iraq

 In 2001, bin Laden repeatedly summoned al-Zarqawi from Herat to Kandahar, asking that he take an oath of allegiance to him.
 Al-Zarqawi refused; he didn't want to take sides against the Northern Alliance and doubted the fervor of bin Laden and the Taliban.
-When the United States launched its air war inside Afghanistan, on October 7, 2001, al-Zarqawi joined forces with al-Qaeda and the Taliban for the first time.
+When the U.S. began its invasion of Afghanistan on October 7, 2001, al-Zarqawi joined forces with al-Qaeda and the Taliban for the first time.
 He and his Jund al-Sham fought in and around Herat and Kandahar.
-When Zarqawi finally did take the oath in October 2004, it was after eight months of negotiations.
+When al-Zarqawi finally did take the oath in October 2004, it was after eight months of negotiations.

 When Shadi Abdellah was arrested in 2002, he cooperated with authorities, but suggested that al-Zarqawi and Osama bin Laden were not as closely linked as previously believed, in large part because al-Zarqawi disagreed with many of the sentiments put forward by Mahfouz Ould al-Walid for al-Qaeda.

-In April 2007, former Director of Central Intelligence George Tenet released his memoir titled At the Center of the Storm: My Years at the CIA.
-In the book he reveals that in July 2001, an associate of Zarqawi had been detained and, during interrogations, linked Zarqawi with al-Qaeda operative Abu Zubaydah.
-Tenet also wrote in his book that Thirwat Shehata and Yussef Dardiri, "assessed by a senior al-Qa'ida detainee to be among the Egyptian Islamic Jihad's best operational planners", arrived in Baghdad in May 2002 and were engaged in "sending recruits to train in Zarqawi's camps".
+In April 2007, former Director of Central Intelligence George Tenet revealed that in July 2001, an associate of al-Zarqawi had been detained and, during interrogations, linked al-Zarqawi with al-Qaeda operative Abu Zubaydah.
+Tenet also wrote in his book that Thirwat Shehata and Yussef Dardiri, "assessed by a senior al-Qaeda detainee to be among the Egyptian Islamic Jihad's best operational planners", arrived in Baghdad in May 2002 and were engaged in "sending recruits to train in al-Zarqawi's camps".